Until further notice proof of vaccination will be required to be presented at check-in at all LIONE events

 GLOSSARY

-Included are some basic terms you might hear while on site:
+Included are some common terms you might hear at game:

-Micros: Small encounters sent into game to add to the flavor of the world, to further the main plot, or to facilitate personal plot.
+Micros: Small encounters that to add to the flavor of the world, further the main plot, or facilitate personal plot.

-Modules/Mods: These are small adventures run during the event for players away from the town plot.
+Modules/Mods: Encounters generally run at a destination away from the common area.
 Typically they encompass 4-15 players and help in the progression of plot.

-OOG (Out of Game): Some people and areas are considered “out of game.”
-People out of game become “spirits” and walk with their arms down, head lowered and do not interact with In-Game areas and people.
-OOG locations include: Central Control, the kitchen, bathrooms (not trips to and from), and the module building unless brought/sent there by an NPC.
+OOG (Out of Game): Actions, areas, and peoples not in character.
+People out of game become “spirits” and walk with their arms down, head lowered and avoid interacting with In Game areas and people.
+OOG locations include: Central Control, bathrooms (not trips to and from), and module spaces unless directed there by an NPC.

-PEL (Post Event Letter): An update submitted to the board after an event.
-It is the best way to inform the board of what you did while you were at the event, what you did and didn’t like, and what you would like to do in the future.
+PEL (Post Event Letter): An update submitted to the staff after an event.
+Used to inform the writers of what you did during the event, what you did and didn’t enjoy, and what you would like to do in the future.

-World Plot Team: This is the group that manages both settings for plot and logistics of the game.
+World Plot Team: The subset of staff that manages both of the settings for plot and logistics of the game.

 The Board (of Directors): The Administrative Officers for the nonprofit company known as Lione Corp.
-This is a group of individuals that oversees business-level operations.
-While they may not have direct ties to the plot teams, they do hold responsibilities with oversight of the company.
+This is a group of individuals that oversees business-level operations and hold responsibilities with oversight of the company.